pietrocaselani/setup-my-mac/Readme.md

 * `pip install ansible`

-Now you can just use `./run.sh -n "Your Name" -e your@email.com` to execute Ansible.
+Now you can just use `./run.sh -n "Your Name" -e your@email.com -c "Your Computer Name"` to execute Ansible.
 Remember to input your password when asked.

 # Which applications will be installed??